pereiraleo447/worldbuilding-obsidian/PROJECT HARUKA/Story Overview.md

 “I… I don’t know.
 I can see his clothes on the floor, but there’s no sight of him.”

 “Fuck… fuck fuck fuck…” You can hear a deep breath coming from the speaker.
 After a moment, the voice returns.
 “Sorry for the language.
-You said you’re Tachibana, right?”
+You said you’re...
+Tachibana, right?”

 “Yeah.
 Haruka’s fine, though.
 If you don’t mind me asking, who are you?”

-“I’m Itou’s older brother, Yuuya Takumi.”
+There's a slight pause before the response.
+“I’m Itou’s older brother, Takumi.”

-The needle scratches your skull once again, giving brief flashes of memory.
+The needle gouges your skull once more, giving brief flashes of memory.
 You and Itou have been friends since middle school, but you can’t recall ever meeting his older brother.
 But then again, you can’t recall much at all right now.

 “It’s nice to meet you, Takumi.”